-I.6.
+III.2.
 Liquidity risk:

 Liquidity risk is the risk associated with a lack of or limited trading of a financial instrument that cannot be bought or sold at any time or the risk that the settlement price of the transaction is significantly different from the price that could be obtained in a fully liquid market.
 Increased liquidity risk may in particular occur if market downturns.
-The liquidity risk affects to lesser extent instruments with standard volumes, with a large trading market (e.g. FX spot on major currencies, especially EUR/USD, liquid shares admitted to official listing) than instruments of unusual (usually too small) volumes and unique (exotic) characteristics (such as certain groups of currencies considered on the market to be exotic currencies).
+The liquidity risk affects to lesser extent instruments with standard volumes, with a large trading market (e.g. FX spot on major currencies, especially EUR/USD) than instruments of unusual (usually too small) volumes and unique (exotic) characteristics (such as certain groups of currencies considered on the market to be exotic currencies).